corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 ## Platform version safeguards

-Corda enforces the minimum platform version requirement with three safeguards:
+Corda enforces this requirement.
+If the network minimum platform version is below `170`, the following safeguards apply:

-* The key rotation tool fails if the network minimum platform version is below `170`.
+* The key rotation tool fails.
-* A Corda 4.15 node fails to start if a key rotation file is present and the network minimum platform version is below `170`.
+* A Corda 4.15 node fails to start when a key rotation file is present.
-* A Corda 4.15 transaction builder throws an exception if a command includes a key rotation proof and the network minimum platform version is below `170`.
+* A Corda 4.15 transaction builder throws an exception when a command includes a key rotation proof.

 {{< important >}}